ummaycoc/wc.apl/README.md

     res[4 3 2]
 }
 ```
 We use `blockCount` to map data blocks in the file to statistics for that block then use `blockAdd` to combine them, all handled by our operator `rc`.
-We now have regained constant memory space (the size of which depends on how much data we read at once, here I chose one megabyte), and it's starting to have the the feel of the monoid solution in the original Haskell article.
+We now have regained constant memory space (the size of which depends on how much data we read at once; here I chose one megabyte), and it's starting to have the the feel of the monoid solution in the original Haskell article.